JuliaLang/julia/doc/stdlib/base.rst

 .. function:: nprocs()

-   Get the number of available processors
+   Get the number of available processors.

 .. function:: myid()

-   Get the id of the current processor
+   Get the id of the current processor.

+.. function:: pmap(f, c)

+   Transform collection ``c`` by applying ``f`` to each element in parallel.

 .. function:: remote_call(id, func, args...)